TheZambi/sdis-proj1/proj1/doc/README.txt

 SDIS 20/21 PROJ1 REPORT T5G04

 Compile:
-	On src folder do: ../scripts/compile.sh
+	Using java 15, on src folder do: ../scripts/compile.sh

 Setup:
 	No setup needed